httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Creating the Signature Base {#create-sig-input}

-The signature base is a US-ASCII ({{STD80}}) string containing the canonicalized HTTP message components covered by the signature.
+The signature base is a {{ASCII}} string containing the canonicalized HTTP message components covered by the signature.
 The input to the signature base creation algorithm is the ordered set of covered component identifiers and their associated values, along with any additional signature parameters discussed in {{signature-params}}.

 Component identifiers are serialized using the strict serialization rules defined by {{STRUCTURED-FIELDS, Section 4}}.
 The component identifier has a component name, which is a String Item value serialized using the `sf-string` ABNF rule.
 The component identifier MAY also include defined parameters which are serialized using the `parameters` ABNF rule.
 The signature parameters line defined in {{signature-params}} follows this same pattern, but the component identifier is a String Item with a fixed value and no parameters, and the component value is always an Inner List with optional parameters.